wizard23/asimov-hex/docs/system-description/apps/tile-editor/index.md

 ## Data flow summary
 1. A polygon type stores side/angle expressions and cached evaluated geometry.
-2. Polygon instances reference a type and store position and rotation.
+2. Polygon instances reference a type and store center position and rotation.
 3. When type expressions change, all referencing instances recompute their rotated points.
 4. The render layer draws instances from cached points and style state.